Sudan’s stance towards Saudi Arabia “principled and moral”: minister

 On Thursday, Ibn Ouf attended the closing ceremony of a military exercise dubbed “Grandsons of Tihraqa 2” conducted by the Sudanese army in Jebal Shakout area, north of Khartoum.

-Speaking at the ceremony, the defence minister renewed Sudan’s commitment to defend the Muslim nation, saying “our stance towards Saudi Arabia, the land of the two holy mosques is principled and moral”.
+Speaking at the ceremony, the defence minister renewed Sudan’s commitment to defend the Muslim nation, saying “our stance towards Saudi Arabia, the land of the Two Holy Mosques is principled and moral”.

 In recent years, Sudan has developed close diplomatic ties with Saudi Arabia.